BallMJ92/NLC/README.md

 **NLI**
 ___________
-A Python based program used to interpret natural language and comprehend sentence structure and word use
+A Python based program used to interpret and comprehend natural language